shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-delete-cluster.md

 <properties
-pageTitle="Eliminación de un clúster de HDInsight | Azure" description="Información sobre las distintas formas de eliminar un clúster de HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="How to delete an HDInsight cluster | Azure" description="Information on the various ways that you can delete an HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"